 Learn how to make fondant daisies, using this step-by-step tutorial.
 Fun and easy!
 Perfect for Spring and Summer parties.

-Two years ago when I first delved into cake decorating, the ONLY flower I could successfully make was a DAISY.
+Two years ago when I started cake decorating, the ONLY flowers I could make were fondant daisies.

 And honestly, I don’t recall ever being so FRUSTRATED as I was that day!
 LOL!

-So naturally, when I started blogging…the first flower tutorial I shared was for a daisy.
+So naturally, when I started blogging…the first flower tutorial I shared was for fondant daisies.

 But, the pictures were so freakin HIDEOUS that I doubt anyone even found that tutorial helpful.

 So, I have RE-DONE the tutorial with much better pictures.

 – And require only a few basic tools and cutters that are quite cheap…Yayyy!

 When it comes to daisies, there are MANY varieties.

 Some are very “petally” and others are not as much.